-- □ Complete the on-line Common Application with the Villanova Member Section by the appropriate deadline at www.commonapp.org.
+- ☐ Complete the on-line Common Application with the Villanova Member Section by the appropriate deadline at www.commonapp.org.
 (This includes the submission of the Common Application and Villanova essay along with the \$80 application fee.
-Villanova participates in various fee waiver programs for eligible students.) - Notify their secondary school counselor or other educational professionals to submit Secondary School Counselor section of the Common Application and official high school transcript to the Office of University Admission (on-line submission is preferred and will expedite to processing of the student's application, but paper copies can be processed).
-The completed application must be received by Villanova no later than November 1 for Early Action, Honors Program consideration, and Health Affiliation Programs and January 15 for Regular Decision consideration. - □ Take the SAT or ACT (which must include the writing section) and have the results sent to Villanova University (CEEB Code -2959 or ACT code-3744) - □ Submit one teacher recommendation on-line through the Common Application.
+Villanova participates in various fee waiver programs for eligible students.) - □ Notify their secondary school counselor or other educational professionals to submit Secondary School Counselor section of the Common Application and official high school transcript to the Office of University Admission (on-line submission is preferred and will expedite to processing of the student's application, but paper copies can be processed).
+The completed admissions application must be received by Villanova no later than November 1 for Early Action, Honors Program consideration, and Health Affiliation Programs; December 1 for Presidential Scholarship (including nomination) consideration and Villanova Scholarship consideration; and January 15 for Regular Decision consideration. - ☐ Take the SAT or ACT (which must include the writing section) and have the results sent to Villanova University (CEEB Code -2959 or ACT code-3744) - ☐ Submit one teacher recommendation on-line through the Common Application.
 (A paper copy will be reviewed, but may not become part of the applicant's file.)